 This article contains spoilers

-A long time ago, in a galaxy where giant yellow letters float through space (presumably fleeing the star destroyer that is always right behind them), a fascist organisation called the First Order/Empire are engaged in a guerrilla war against the Resistance/Rebel Alliance.
+A long time ago, in a galaxy where giant yellow letters float through space (presumably fleeing the star destroyer right behind them), a fascist organisation called the First Order/Empire are engaged in a guerrilla war against the Resistance/Rebel Alliance.

 On the dusty desert planet of Jakku/Tattooine a plucky, apparently-parentless scavenger stumbles across BB-8/R2-D2, a small droid carrying the lost rebel map/plans.
 After the First Order/Empire send Stormtroopers to recover the map/plans, our defiant protagonists must transport BB-D2 to the Rebel Resistance.
-They commandeer the Millennium Falcon (a ship that did the Kessel Run in 12/14 parsecs!), and periodically hide in a storage cellar.
-A less dust-covered protagonist of the opposite gender joins and helps transport the droid; he/she is equally parentless, but not quite so bad an actor.
+They commandeer the Millennium Falcon (a ship that did the Kessel Run in 12/14 parsecs!), and hide in its storage cellar.
+A less dust-covered protagonist of the opposite gender joins and helps transport the droid.
+He/she is equally parentless, but a far better actor.

 Our heroes are joined by a weary-but-wise old hand, played by Harrison Ford/Alec Guinness, who educates them in the ways of the force while standing in the Falcon’s sitting room.
 Said old hand is later poetically light-sabered while trying to disable shields/a tractor beam and save a kidnapped female protagonist.
 Don’t feel too sad; he was paid multiple times more than the rest of the cast.